 If full-time employment is a daunting prospect, people with PTSD may like to consider part-time, casual and volunteer work.
 Flexible working arrangements can also help people with PTSD manage the demands of the workplace.
 Considering what workplace arrangements work best for them prior to employment can help people with PTSD feel confident and supported when stepping into a new role.

 EPIC takes the time to understand each person we work with.
-We can help identify what work preparation activities you need and provide training through our Registered Training Organisation (RTO), EPIC Education Assist.
+We can help identify what work preparation activities you need and assist you to enrol in training to diversify and extend your skillset

 On-the-job support for people with PTSD